History of Spain–United Kingdom relations: Carlist Wars

 During the Carlist Wars that raged off and on 1833 to 1876, Spain was wracked by civil war, as a result of a power struggle between the royal heir, Isabella and Carlists, led by the pretender, Don Carlos, her uncle.
-Fearing a resurgent theocratic Spain, the possible re-emergence of long-silent pretenders to the British throne, a new Spanish monarch that might refuse to accept the independence of Spain's lost Latin American colonies, and domestic secessionism (particularly amongst Irish Catholics), Britain steadfastly supported Isabella who was a liberal instead of the Carlist pretenders who were reactionaries.
+Fearing a resurgent theocratic Spain, the possible re-emergence of long-silent pretenders to the British throne, a new Spanish monarch that might refuse to accept the independence of Spain's lost Latin American colonies, and domestic secessionism (particularly amongst Irish Catholics), the United Kingdom steadfastly supported Isabella who was a liberal instead of the Carlist pretenders who were reactionaries.

-In 1835, Britain instigated the foundation of the Quadruple Alliance, between Britain Spain, France, and Portugal, which supported Queen Isabella's reign.
+In 1835, the United Kingdom instigated the foundation of the Quadruple Alliance, between the United Kingdom, Spain, France, and Portugal, which supported Queen Isabella's reign.
 The Duke of Wellington advocated nonintervention, in the expectation that with limited material support from its allies the Spanish government could win the First Carlist War (1833–40).
 In Spain, British Commissioner Edward Granville Eliot stressed London's desire for peace without British or French involvement.
 He facilitated a convention to humanize the treatment of prisoners of war.
 Wellington's policy helped stabilize Portugal and improved British relations with other powers.

-During the First Carlist War, Britain subsidised the Spanish armed forces, just as it had done during the Peninsular War.
+During the First Carlist War, the United Kingdom subsidised the Spanish armed forces, just as it had done during the Peninsular War.
 This was vital to the Spanish war economy, as, since the Napoleonic Wars, the Spanish armed forces had been poorly funded, a legacy of the loss of the majority of Spain's colonial empire.
-Furthermore, the UK provided a large direct military contribution; the 10,000-strong British Legion, led by George de Lacy Evans, saw action in Navarre and contributed greatly to the suppression of the revolt.
+Furthermore, the UK provided a large direct military contribution; the 10,000-strong British Auxiliary Legion, led by George de Lacy Evans, saw action in Navarre and contributed greatly to the suppression of the revolt.

-1865-76
+1865-1876

-During 1865-76 Britain sought to calm the Peninsula.
+During 1865-1876 the United Kingdom sought to calm the Peninsula.
 The issues were many: Spain tried to unite with Portugal; there was internal strife in Spain over the throne; and France and Germany argued over the Spanish succession in 1870.
 Furthermore there was a "War-in-Sight" crisis of 1875, problems in Morocco, religious intolerance, and the usual issues of trade, which British merchants dominated.
 London opposed the union of Spain and Portugal because it wanted to keep Portugal as a loyal ally with its strategic location in the Atlantic.
-Britain held Gibraltar but it was not yet a fully satisfactory base.
+The United Kingdom held Gibraltar but it was not yet a fully satisfactory base.
 The unsuccessful attempts after September 1868 to find a successor to Queen Isabella who would satisfy the French, Germans, Portuguese, Austrians, Italians, and Spanish kept British diplomats busy with peacemaking moves in many capitals.
 With British help, Spain slowly ceded control of Morocco to France.
 Spanish anti-Protestant intolerance troubled British merchants and bankers, so Spain softened religious intolerance.
 For the most part British diplomats were able to defuse tensions and defend British interests in the Peninsula.